 How 2025 could bring Putin closer to victory over Europe

-With a Russian apologist preparing for his inauguration, Keir Giles plots out how he believes Putin will use the new American president, Ukraine’s defenselessness and the chill of life without a US security blanket to proceed with his long-term goals of domination
+With a Russian apologist preparing to return to the White House, Keir Giles plots out how he believes Putin will use the new American president, Ukraine’s defenselessness, and the chill of life without a US security blanket, to proceed with his long-term goals of domination

-It’s long been apparent that the outcome of the war will be decided far from the battlefields in the east and south of the country, and in fact not in Ukraine at all.
+It’s long been apparent that the outcome of the war will be decided far from the battlefields in the east and south of the country, and in fact, not in Ukraine at all.
 Both Russia and Ukraine are supported by coalitions of nations whose contributions to their respective war efforts are crucial.
-The key difference is that in Ukraine’s case, the biggest backer by volume may be about to pull the rug from under the country’s ability to continue the struggle to survive.
+The key difference is that in Ukraine’s case, the biggest backer by volume may be about to pull the rug from under the country’s feet, crippling its ability to continue in its struggle to survive.

-The best available security guarantee – membership in Nato for however much of Ukraine remains free – has been ruled off the table by the alliance’s leading, and most timorous, members.
-And any mention of a possible presence of troops from Western countries in Ukraine to ensure that peace is kept sends European capitals into a panicked flurry of denials.
+The best available security guarantee – membership of Nato for however much of Ukraine remains free – has been ruled off the table by the alliance’s leading, and most timorous, members.
+And any mention of a possible presence of troops from Western countries in Ukraine, to ensure that peace is kept, sends European capitals into a panicked flurry of denials.

-At the same time, any ceasefire, no matter how flimsy and how swiftly flouted by Russia, will be seized on by those Western European states that yearn for a return to business as usual, as an excuse to pretend that the problem has gone away and drift back into complacency over their own defence and ambivalence over the future of Ukraine.
+At the same time, any ceasefire, no matter how flimsy and how swiftly flouted by Russia, will be seized on by those Western European states that yearn for a return to business as usual, as an excuse to pretend that the problem has gone away, and to drift back into complacency over their own defence needs and ambivalence over the future of Ukraine.

-Thus not only the survival of Ukraine but also the future of Europe is heavily dependent on the course Trump will choose.
-There are those who believe Trump will pursue a logical and consistent policy towards Russia, guided as much by care for his own future reputation as for the future of the international order that keeps the United States prosperous and secure.
-This strain of Trumptimism, even at its most plausibly argued, still carries about it a whiff of wishful thinking – as for instance when Keir Starmer tries to cajole Trump into “standing together with Ukraine”, when all past performance indicates that that is the very last thing Trump wants to do.
+Thus, not only the survival of Ukraine but also the future of Europe is heavily dependent on the course Trump will choose.
+There are those who believe he will pursue a logical and consistent policy towards Russia, guided as much by care for his own future reputation as for the future of the international order that keeps the United States prosperous and secure.
+This strain of Trumptimism, even at its most plausibly argued, still carries about it a whiff of wishful thinking – as, for instance, when Keir Starmer tries to cajole Trump into “standing together with Ukraine”, when all past performance indicates that this is the very last thing Trump wants to do.

 So with new developments like the assassination of General Igor Kirillov in Moscow, on top of the slight relaxation of US restrictions on striking into Russia with Western-supplied precision-guided munitions, we should anticipate that Russia will resume its campaign of attempts at sowing mayhem and misery across the West.
 What we don’t know is how European states will respond.
 They may well continue to call these incidents “hybrid”, “grey zone”, or “sub-threshold” attacks – because if you recognise them as the acts of war they really are, you have to make uncomfortable political decisions on how to respond to them.